 The film is a musical triumph for Naushad.
 Each and every song in the film is wonderfully composed and was a raging hit – Tu Kahe Agar, Jhoom Jhoom ke Nacho Aaj, Toote Na Dil Toote Na, Hum Aaj Kahin Dil Kho Baithe, Uthaye Ja Unke Situm, Tod Diya Dil Mera are among the finest songs that Naushad has done.
 The last two sung by Lata Mangeshkar represent her early singing work in the year when she finally broke through to become India’s leading playback artist and it is interesting to see her initial singing style highly reminiscent of the great Noor Jehan.
 Further, Naushad uses Mohammed Rafi to sing for Raj Kapoor and Mukesh for Dilip Kumar in a total reversal of singing roles.
 But again at this state of their careers, the Raj-Mukesh and Dilip-Rafi were yet to be solidly established and, in fact, Mukesh had scored heavily under Naushad singing for Dilip Kumar in Mela (1948), just the previous year.

-Thus, rather then a film of simply pitting ‘Western Modernity’ v/s ‘Indian Tradition’ Andaz emerges as a timeless classic – a rich, complex journey no less.
-It is perhaps Mehboob’s finest film, even Mother India (1957) notwithstanding.
+Thus, rather then a film of simply pitting ‘Western Modernity’ v/s ‘Indian Tradition’ Andaz emerges as a layered, timeless classic in spite of the regressive ending.
+One might even go as far to say that it is perhaps Mehboob’s finest film, Mother India (1957) notwithstanding.